Knowledge Articles > Why Excel Is Not a Grant Management System

 Risk of Errors

 Another shortcoming of Excel as a grant management system is the risk of errors due to its manual nature.
-Because Excel is a spreadsheet software that relies on manual data entry and manipulation, there is a risk that errors can occur when working with grant-related information.
+Because Excel is a spreadsheet software that relies on manual data entry and manipulation, there is a risk that errors occur when working with grant-related information.

 Enter your email below for a free interactive tour of Enquire